What is Phacoemulsification Surgery? A Quick guide to Phaco Surgery

 By Author: Amir Hamid

-Phacoemulsification, also known as Phaco, is a surgical procedure used to remove cataracts, a clouding of the lens in the eye that can cause blurry vision, sensitivity to light, and difficulty seeing at night.
+Phacoemulsification (also known as Phaco surgery) is a step in the overall cataract surgery procedure.
+It’s a surgical procedure used to remove cataracts, a clouding of the lens in the eye that can cause blurry vision, sensitivity to light, and difficulty seeing at night.

 This procedure is considered one of the safest and most effective treatments for cataracts and is commonly performed worldwide.
+But to help you understand more about the surgery, our experts will explore what Phacoemulsification is, and what you need to know about it when having cataract surgery.

-Step-by-step Phaco Surgery Procedure:
+Step-By-Step Phaco Surgery Procedure:

 Anaesthetic: The patient is given a local anaesthetic to numb the eye and reduce any pain or discomfort during the procedure.
 Sedatives may also be administered to help the patient relax.